Why Investing in Transportation and Public Education Matters

 Affordable Public College: Our tuitions and fees are among the highest in the country, and students are forced to take on enormous debt to receive a degree.
 Compared to other states, Massachusetts ranks 45th in state spending on higher education as a share of our economy.
 We need to reinvest in public higher education, to make it affordable for middle and working class students in our state.

 Improved Transportation Infrastructure: Right now, our transportation network is stuck in the last century.
-For Massachusetts to compete against other regions around the nation and the globe, we need to invest in modern, reliable transportation: safer roads and bridges, public transportation that works, and safe ways to walk and bike around town.
+For Massachusetts to compete against other regions around the nation and the globe, we need to invest in modern, reliable transportation: safer roads and bridges, public transportation that riders can count on, and safe ways to walk and bike around town.
 We have a large backlog of neglected bridges, tunnels, roads, paths, and public transportation infrastructure in need of repair.
-446 bridges in Massachusetts are “structurally deficient,” meaning they have “major deterioration, cracks, or other flaws that reduce [the] ability to support vehicles,” and an estimated $14.4 billion of bridge repairs are needed.
+446 bridges in Massachusetts are structurally deficient, meaning they have major deterioration, cracks, or other flaws that reduce [the] ability to support vehicles, and an estimated $14.4 billion of bridge repairs are needed.
 If we don’t provide the funding soon to deal with these problems they will only get more dangerous and more expensive to solve in the future.

 Early Education and Preschool: Our children need high-quality early childhood education and preschool programs to develop early literacy and math skills, build a foundation for STEM learning, and develop social-emotional skills that help them succeed in school and in life.
 Investing in high-quality early childhood education and preschool programs is critical to creating greater educational attainment for our children and supporting the future economic growth of Massachusetts.

 Our Plan to Win